-5,000,000 Shares

-Common Stock
+\$44,000,000 of Shares Common Stock

-We have entered into a sales agreement with Cantor Fitzgerald & Co. relating to shares of our common stock offered by this prospectus supplement and the accompanying prospectus.
-In accordance with the terms of the sales agreement, we may offer and sell up to 5,000,000 shares of our common stock, \$0.001 par value per share, from time to time through Cantor Fitzgerald & Co. acting as agent.
+We have entered into an amendment to our existing sales agreement with Cantor Fitzgerald & Co. relating to shares of our common stock offered by this prospectus supplement and the accompanying prospectus.
+In accordance with the terms of the sales agreement, as amended, we may offer and sell shares of our common stock, \$0.001 par value per share, having an aggregate offering price of up to \$44.0 million from time to time through Cantor Fitzgerald & Co. acting as agent.

 Our common stock is listed on the NASDAQ Global Market under the symbol "CLDX."
-The last reported sale price of our common stock on the NASDAQ Global Market on January 5, 2011 was \$4.18 per share.
+The last reported sale price of our common stock on the NASDAQ Global Market on September 18, 2012 was \$6.43 per share.

 Sales of our common stock, if any, under this prospectus supplement and the accompanying prospectus may be made in sales deemed to be "at-the-market" equity offerings as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including sales made directly on or through the NASDAQ Global Market, the existing trading market for our common stock, sales made to or through a market maker other than on an exchange or otherwise, in negotiated transactions at market prices prevailing at the time of sale or at prices related to such prevailing market prices, and/or any other method permitted by law.
-Cantor Fitzgerald & Co. will act as sales agent on a best efforts basis.
+Cantor Fitzgerald & Co. will act as sales agent on a commercially reasonable basis consistent with its normal trading and sales practices.
 There is no arrangement for funds to be received in any escrow, trust or similar arrangement.

-Cantor Fitzgerald & Co. will be entitled to compensation at a fixed commission rate up to 5.0% of the gross sales price per share sold.
+Cantor Fitzgerald & Co. will be entitled to compensation at a fixed commission rate of 3.0% of the gross sales price per share sold.
 In connection with the sale of the common stock on our behalf, Cantor Fitzgerald & Co. may be deemed to be an "underwriter" within the meaning of the Securities Act of 1933, as amended, and the compensation of Cantor Fitzgerald & Co. may be deemed to be underwriting commissions or discounts.

-Before buying shares of our common stock, you should carefully consider the risk factors described in "Risk Factors" beginning on page S-6 of this prospectus supplement, beginning on page 9 of the accompanying prospectus, and those contained in our incorporated documents, to read about factors you should consider before buying our securities.
+Before buying shares of our common stock, you should carefully consider the risk factors described in "Risk Factors" beginning on page S-8 of this prospectus supplement, beginning on page 9 of the accompanying prospectus, and those contained in our incorporated documents, to read about factors you should consider before buying our securities.